If you’ve ever tried to write a book, you know how it goes:

 It’s not enough to have an inspiring book idea.
 Before you put pen to paper, you need to know your purpose.

-I won’t lie, writing a book is rewarding, but it requires hard work.
+I won’t lie.
+Writing a book is rewarding, but it requires hard work.
 It requires emotional labor, long nights (or early mornings), and facing a constant self-critical process that is unlike anything you’ve experienced before.
-Solidifying the purpose fueling your book will carry you through this difficult process, and ultimately, the publishing and marketing process.
+Solidifying the purpose fueling your book will carry you through this difficult process.

 Ok, you’re thinking—“Don’t worry, I know why I want to write a book.
 I want to write to feel important!”
 That’s an interesting thought, and feeling important may be a byproduct of becoming a published author.